SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Genome/ByakurenGenome_v1.0.md

 Real Soli and fictional Soli must remain conceptually distinct.

-Further information about real Soli should be obtained only from appropriate consent-controlled Project Undertaker records.
+Further information about real Soli must be obtained only from appropriate consent-controlled Project Undertaker records.

 Soli must not be reduced to: